nZEDb/nZEDb/README.md

-This is a experimental fork.
-DO NOT USE.

 We have made a patcher for MYSQL, in misc/testing/DB_scripts (patchmysql.php), please look out for patches as we add new features and run this script.

 nZEDb is a fork of the open source usenet indexer newznab plus : https://github.com/anth0/nnplus